Beginning Anew Mindfulness Retreat

 Limited enrollment.
 The retreat space is limited.
 Sign up early to have the best chance of getting a spot at the event.

-Instructor: Rev. D. Senpai, M.A., BFF of CT’s guiding teacher and Shin practicer, and student of Venerable Thich Tri Hong the esteemed and late Dr. (Rev.) Taitetsu Unno, will be the instructor for this retreat.
+Instructor: Rev. G.R.
+Lewis, M.A., BFF of CT’s guiding teacher, and Zen and Shin practitioner for many decades, and student of Venerable Thich Tri Hong the esteemed and late Dr. (Rev.) Taitetsu Unno, will be the instructor for this retreat.

 Be sure to read on the ticket the Refund Policy Disclaimer of Responsibility, Code of Conduct, & Image Release Agreement.
 By registering to this event, you have confirmed and agreed to these policies, agreements, code of conduct.